Rail, Denali, Knik River & Juneau

 Monday: Denali National Park (B,L,D)

-At the Fairbanks train station, there’s no waiting—you’re whisked through a private entrance away from the crowds to your exclusive rail car.
-It’s first-class travel with best-of-the-best seating in the upper-level of your domed rail car, where guided commentary provides insight as awe-inspiring views roll by.
+You’re off to the Fairbanks train station this morning, where it’s first-class travel with best-of-the-best seating in the upper-level of your domed rail car.
+Guided commentary provides insight as awe-inspiring views roll by.
 Arriving in Denali, stretch your legs and grab lunch before heading into the park on a stunning half-day bus ride—your lively driver regales with stories of flora, fauna, and history.
 In addition to rest stops, you’ll stop for wildlife along the way.
 Share the journey’s highlights during family-style dinner and enjoy your night at Kantishna Roadhouse (or similar).

 Tuesday: Denali National Park (B,L,D)